frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/employee_skill_map.md

 ## Requirements

-- Make sure you have set all the skills required for designations
+- Make sure you have set skills required for designations

 Example:
 ![Designation Skills]({{docs_base_url}}/assets/img/human-resources/designation-skills.png)

 ## How to Use